EajksEajks/blender-cloud/README.md

 ### Initial setup and configuration

-Switch to the (previously created) virtualenv for the project and install the requirements:
+Create a virtualenv for the project and install the requirements:

 ```
-cd /home/guest/Developer/blender-cloud
+cd blender-cloud
-workon blender-cloud
+mkvirtualenv blender-cloud -p python3.6
 pip install -r requirements-dev.txt
 ```